-KZNQG Meetings are held four times a year at Durban Girls High School.
-Demonstrations and/or workshops, guest speakers, vendors selling their wares, raffles and fundraising tables are the usual format for the meetings as well as the large display of quilts made by members.
-If you require any further info on Kwa-Zulu Natal Quilters’ Guild or its activities, then please contact: Lyn Gonzaga on 083 463 7729 .
+Guild Meetings are held around March, May, August and November at Hillcrest Primary school in Hillcrest.
+Demonstrations, guest speakers, vendors selling their wares, raffles and fundraising tables are the usual format for the meetings as well as the large display of quilts.